NCAR/GPEP/docs/How_to_create_config_files.md

 ## **dynamic_predictor_filelist**

-The `dynamic_predictor_filelist` parameter is a list of input files that contain dynamic predictors used to support gridding estimation.
-If the file cannot be found (e.g., "NA" file name), dynamic predictors will not be used in the estimation process.
+_Optional._ The `dynamic_predictor_filelist` parameter is a list of input files that contain dynamic predictors used to support gridding estimation.
+If the file cannot be found (e.g., "NA" file name) or is not provided, dynamic predictors will not be used in the estimation process.
 The dynamic input netcdf files must have structured/regular latitude and longitude dimensions.
 The dynamic inputs will be interpolated to station points and regular/irregular grids of the target domain.

 An example of the `dynamic_predictor_filelist` parameter is provided in `./test_cases/cali2017/griddata_standard/grid_file_list.txt`, which is shown below: